mosaicml/composer/composer/algorithms/cutmix/README.md

 Data augmentation techniques can sometimes put additional load on the CPU, potentially reaching the point where the CPU becomes a bottleneck for training.
 To prevent this from happening for CutMix, our implementation of CutMix (1) occurs on the GPU and (2) uses the same patch and value of `lambda` for all examples in the minibatch.
-Doing so avoids putting additional work on the CPU (since augmentation occurs on the GPU) and avoids putting additional work on the GPU (since all images are handled uniformly within a batch).
+Doing so avoids putting additional work on the CPU (since augmentation occurs on the GPU) and minimizes additional work on the GPU (since all images are handled uniformly within a batch).

+> 🚧 CutMix Requires a Small Amount of Additional GPU Compute and Memory
+>
+> CutMix requires a small amount of additional GPU compute and memory to produce the mixed-up batch.
+> In our experiments, we have found these additional resource requirements to be negligible.

 ## Attribution